openhab/openhab-docs/ui/floorplan-pages.md

 ## Building a Floorplan Page

-In the Design view, configure the properties below Page Configuration.
+In the Design view, configure the properties below Background Configuration.

+Images should be stored in /conf/html/

+Image URL:
+  /static/<your directory>/<your image file>
+    e.g: /static/floorplan/FloorPlan3Dsmall.jpg

+Image Width and Image Height:
+  Enter the actual sizes of your image

 To add markers, you can do it either: